owid/etl/docs/guides/environment.md

 ## Working with staging environments

+!!! tip

+    Set `STAGING=1` in your `.env` to automatically detect the staging server from the branch name.

-To use staging servers, use the environment variable `STAGING` to select which staging server to use.
+When working with staging servers, use the environment variable `STAGING` to select which staging server to use.

 Personal staging servers use usernames, and PR staging servers use the branch name.
 For example,